w3c/wai-curricula/content/content-author/forms.md

 * provide suggestions for fixing the errors when possible by providing:
   * examples of expected input
   * additional guidance for users to understand the required input
+* explain requirements for authoring tools to programmatically associate error messages with their corresponding control

 ### Teaching Ideas for Topic